janus-idp/backstage-showcase/showcase-docs/audit-log.md

     enabled: true
 ```

-The default behavior with the above configuration is:
+With this configuration, the default behavior is:

-- Rotate at midnight of the local system timezone
+- Rotate logs at midnight (local system timezone)
-- Output logs to a file with the format of: `redhat-developer-hub-audit-%DATE%.log`
+- Log file format: redhat-developer-hub-audit-%DATE%.log
-- Store log files in the `/var/log/redhat-developer-hub/audit` directory
+- Log files stored in /var/log/redhat-developer-hub/audit
-- Does not remove old logs
+- No automatic log file deletion
-- Does not gzip archived logs
+- No gzip compression of archived logs
 - No file size limit

-#### Configuring custom location and file name
+#### Customizing Log File Location and Name

-By default, the audit logs will be written in the `/var/log/redhat-developer-hub/audit` directory.
-To customize the destination in which the audit log files will be generated, provide the path to the directory (an absolute path is recommended):
+To change the directory where log files are stored, specify a custom path (an absolute path is recommended): By default, the audit logs are written in the `/var/log/redhat-developer-hub/audit` directory.

 ```yaml
 auditLog: